 You need to pay a security deposit once the transfer of property is finalized.
 Next, comes the application for NOC (No objection certificate) to facilitate the transfer of ownership.
 Such a transfer is brought to existence through the DLD for which you must possess the following documents:

-∙ The original identification documents of buyer and seller (Emirates ID, passport and visa)
+- ∙ The original identification documents of the buyer and seller (Emirates ID, passport and visa)

 After all the requisite checks and completion of legal formalities, a title deed shall be issued in your name.
 This is the final step involved in acquiring a property at your dream destination Dubai!

-Before making any decisions about buying property, it is highly recommended that you take on a legal advisor familiar with local property laws to oversee the transaction.
+Before making any decisions about buying a property in dubai, it is highly recommended that you take on a legal advisor familiar with local property laws to oversee the transaction.

 - If you are being represented by a Power of Attorney, the POA document must be notarized in the country where it is signed, following which it will be legalized by the UAE Embassy in that country.